MickyMori/Lab_assignment_2/README.md

 sudo apt install flex bison freeglut3-dev libbdd-dev python3-catkin-tools ros-noetic-tf2-bullet
 git clone https://github.com/KCL-Planning/ROSPlan
 ```
-`Note` : you will need to modify the `CMakeList.txt` file inside the package `rosplan_dependencies` by adding at line 92 the string "-Wno-error=deprecated-copy"
+`Note` : You will need to modify the `CMakeList.txt` file inside the package `rosplan_dependencies` by adding at line 92 the string "-Wno-error=deprecated-copy"

 Now, in order to install the packages relative to the navigation, run inside the `src` folder: